Last Modified August 19, 2014

 If you decide to go ahead with the construction you must remove the fence, wall or hedge within the property at the place where the crossing will be located before construction can take place.

-Contact us for full conditions and more information
+View the Hertfordshire County Council website for full conditions and more information.

 Rights of way and maintenance of dropped kerbs